Indian Polity / Indian Union and States

 popularly known as JVP Committee.

-It also rejected the language as basis for reorganization of states.
-But after the death of Sri Potti Sriramulu on
+The JVP committee also rejected the language as basis for reorganization of states.
+But after

-December 15, 1952 during hunger strike for 56 days, Jawaharlal Nehru announced in the Parliament for creation of Andhra State.
+the death of Sri Potti Sriramulu on December 15, 1952, while undergoing hunger strike for 56 days, Jawaharlal Nehru announced in the

-into existence from 1st October, 1953.
-Andhra Pradesh was formed by merging Andhra State with part of Hyderabad State in 1956.
-Again in 2014, Andhra
+by merging Andhra State with part of Hyderabad State in 1956.
+Again on 2nd June, 2014, Andhra Pradesh state was divided into the states of

-Pradesh state was divided into Telangana and Andhra Pradesh.
+Telangana and Andhra Pradesh.

 K.M.
 Panikkar and H.N.
 Kunzru.

-7th Constitutional Amendment was made and accordingly, states were reorganized.
-In this Amendment, PART VII of the Constitution, which dealt with the
+7th Constitutional Amendment was made and accordingly, states were reorgasized.
+In this Amendment, PART VII of the Constitution,

-states in PART B of the first schedule, was deleted.
+which dealt with the states in PART B of the first schedule, was deleted.

 With this amendment, all category states were abolished.
-All the states were brought under the same

 The states that were there before 1956 were Assam, Bihar, Jammu and Kashmir, Odisha, Punjab, Rajasthan, Tamil Nadu, Uttar Pradesh and West Bengal.